Local Storage

 What video format is compatible with SD card storage?

 Audio and video data is stored in Tuya’s proprietary format, with the suffix .media.
-MP4 format will be supported in later releases.

 Does the local storage module support custom formats and logic?